Student Rights and Responsibilities Handbook

 Grievances/complaints regarding District staff or programs should be directed to the specific staff member or to the school administrator for resolution.
 If the grievance or complaint is not resolved at the building level, it may be directed to the Superintendent’s designee and handled according to Board Policy and Procedures 4312/4312-P. Grievance procedures and appeal processes regarding discipline, short-term and long-term suspension, and expulsion and emergency expulsion are handled in accordance to WAC 392-400 and Board Policy and Procedures 3241 and 3241-P.

 The Mukilteo School District recognizes that the educational process requires a continuity of instruction, active classroom participation and meaningful life experiences.
 Students must attend school regularly to benefit from these educational cornerstones.
-Making school attendance a priority may be the biggest factor influencing a student’s academic success.
+Making school attendance a priority can be the biggest factor influencing a student’s academic success.

 Benefits to Daily Attendance